What are the aims of this leaflet?

 Can pruritus ani be cured?

-As there are so many different causes of pruritus ani, there is no one treatment that can cure all cases.
+As there are so many different causes, there is no one treatment that can cure all cases.
 It is important to have a correct diagnosis to ensure the right treatment can be implemented to relieve the itching.
 The symptoms can be managed but the condition may recur (come back).

 How can pruritus ani be treated?